lawrence-deepgram/aws-deepgram-voice-agent-workshop-2025/README.md

 ### 2. AWS Account Setup
 - Ensure you have an AWS account with **Amazon Bedrock access**
-- Create an IAM user with appropriate Bedrock permissions
+- Create/Use an IAM user with appropriate Bedrock permissions
 - Generate Access Key ID and Secret Access Key for programmatic access
 - Note the AWS region you want to use (e.g., `us-east-2`)